rapidsai/cuml/CONTRIBUTING.md

 For first-time and occasional contributors to cuML, we encourage you to use the `quick_dev.sh` script, which will allow you to build and test your changes quickly within a Docker container rather than setting up a build environment yourself.
-This require that you have [Docker](https://docs.docker.com/get-docker/) and [the NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
+This requires you to have [Docker](https://docs.docker.com/get-docker/) and [the NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.

 Once you have those prerequisites installed, simply clone the cuML repo and run